The Last Spritz

 Is Dior Sauvage or Versace Dylan Blue better?

 Sauvage is the better fragrance — more complex, longer-lasting, and with a stronger compliment rate.
-Dylan Blue is the better deal — it delivers 75% of Sauvage's versatility at roughly half the price.
-If budget isn't the deciding factor, buy Sauvage.
-If you want a strong performer without the Sauvage price tag, Dylan Blue earns every dollar you spend on it.
+Dylan Blue is the better deal — it delivers most of Sauvage’s versatility at roughly half the price.
+If budget isn’t the deciding factor, buy Sauvage.
+If you want a strong performer without the Sauvage price tag, Dylan Blue earns every dollar.

 Do Dior Sauvage and Versace Dylan Blue smell similar?